jajoosam/wrish/README.md

 ===================
 ## A quick autosaving notepad

-As soon as you open wricked, it will generate a hash and store your content.
+As soon as you open wrish, it will generate a hash and store your content.
 You can visit the url with the same hash, or share it, and can return to editing from where you left off!

-Wricked also has a read only mode, which you can activate by pressing the `👀` button while editing.
+Wrish also has a read only mode, which you can activate by pressing the `👀` button while editing.

 ### [Demo](http://wrish.xyz) ⚡